Suppose There is One (Genesis 18:16-33)

 I get why people think this, because that’s how it appears to us.
 There are times that we discipline our kids that we seem to have to choose between grace and justice.
 Sometimes we let them off without giving them what they deserve, and other times they have to face the consequences of what they have done.

 But when you think about this, this approach also fails.
-The reason is because God can never set aside his justice without being unjust.
+The reason is that God can never set aside his justice without being unjust.
 Justice is essential to who God is, so God cannot temporarily suspend his justice.

 You see, wrath is not God blowing his top.
 God is not angry despite his love but because of it.
 Becky Pippert writes: